tkotani/ecalj/README_mmtarget.aftest.txt

 Then run 'git clone' from bitbucket.

-== QSGW+{U} ===
+== QSGW+{B} ===
-We can run QSGW+{U} calculation.
+We can run QSGW+{B} calculation.
 We need to follow instruction below.
+Here B is the alternative magnetic field to keep the magnetic moment with keeping the antiferro order.
+Antiferro version of the Fixed moment method.

 Current code is only for crystal structure of Antiferro-magnetic NiSe (because of minor reason not woking for NiO).

-Because of numerical instability of calculation, we have to use 'fixed moment method'.
-If you set 0.1 in the file 'mmtarget.aftest.
-It try to find out U values (J=0), to keep the size of magnetic moment 0.1 (and -0.1 at down sites).
+If you set 0.1 in the file 'mmtarget.aftest.', lmf-MPIK try to find out U values (J=0), to keep the size of magnetic moment 0.1 (and -0.1 at down sites).

-When you succeeded QSGW+{U} calcultion, you can get the size of U so as to keep the magnetic moment.
+When you succeeded QSGW+{B} calcultion, you can get the size of B field, so as to keep the specified magnetic moments, given in mmtarget.aftest.
 After iteration cycle become stable (converged), you can plot band structures, and so on.

 === Setting ===
 1. ctrl.nise: